Hermann Gruson: Fortification turrets

 From his Buckenauer foundry also the first armoured gun turrets for fortifications emerged in Germany.
 Thus, several forts were in the Weser estuary for coastal defenses after 1871 that contained revolving turrets based on the Gruson system.
 These towers were manufactured by a special casting process.
 Other major contracts included: turret and gun emplacements for the Italian naval base, La Spezia, factory-assembled carriages by Max Schumann, and the development and the construction of their own guns required further plant expansions.
-1886 Grusonwerk was converted into a stock corporation and renamed as Grusonwerk AG Buckau.
+In 1886, Grusonwerk was converted into a stock corporation and renamed as Grusonwerk AG Buckau.

 In Tangerhütte the Gruson AG, whose management Gruson further held, erected a 10 km long firing range.
 The guns there tested and pre-led have been exported around the world.
 However, the Gruson AG also built a variety of civilian facilities (ore processing, lifting equipment, transport equipment).

 Gruson also designed the unusual "fahrpanzer" mobile turret, usually horse-drawn in the field but mounted on rails in some forts.

 On July 1, 1891 Gruson ended his participation on the board of Gruson AG.
 Two years later the company was acquired by Krupp and renamed Gruson in Friedrich Krupp AG.
 After the end of World War II from this was the SKET Magdeburg.

 Gruson was dedicated to continue scientific studies.
 In 1893 he published, largely unnoticed, a research paper for zodiacal light, entitled "In the kingdom of light."
 His work as a botanist was more successful.
 He owned the largest collection of cacti in Europe.
-With his death, he donated his extensive collection of plants, including a large amount of money to the city of Magdeburg.
-In 1896 were built the Grusonschen greenhouses, now a collection of many rare endangered exotic plants - made the Magdeburg accessible.
+With his death, he donated his extensive collection of plants and a large endowment to the city of Magdeburg.
+In 1896, the Grusonschen greenhouses, now housing a collection of many rare endangered exotic plants, were built in Magdeburg.